logto-io/csharp/sample-wasm/README.md

     "PostLogoutRedirectUri": "<your-app-url>", // Remember to configure this in Logto "RedirectUri": "<your-app-url>", // Remember to configure this in Logto "ResponseType": "code",
-    "Scope": "openid profile" // add more scopes if needed }
+    "Scope": "openid profile" // Add more scopes if needed }
 }
 ```